pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 $ curl http://localhost:3000/items
 {"error":"Not Authorized"}
  ```
-The reason it is not working is that the token hasn't been prepended to the headers of the request.
+The resource is not reachable because the token has not been prepended to the headers of the request.
 Copy the previously generated token and put it in the `Authorization` header:
  ```bash
 $ curl -H "Authorization: eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxLCJleHAiOjE0NjA2NTgxODZ9.xsSwcPC22IR71OBv6bU_OGCSyfE89DvEzWfDU0iybMA" http://localhost:3000/items
 []
  ```
 With the token prepended, an empty array (`[]`) is returned.
-This is normal - if you add any items, you are going to see them returned in the request.
+This is normal -- after you add any items, you will see them returned in the request.

 Awesome!
 Everything works.

 If you missed something, the project has been uploaded on [GitHub](https://github.com/Kaizeras/rails-jwt-auth-tutorial).
-If you have any questions, do not hesitate to ask in the comments on message me on Github.
+If you have any questions, do not hesitate to ask in the comments or feel free to message me on Github.